Get our independent lab tests, expert reviews and honest advice.

 It may be cute on the outside, but it’s what’s inside that counts – and there’s not much to commend this electric grill on in that regard.

-It was also rated as "Poor" for cooking sausages, again producing slightly raw meat after the average cooking time.
+It was rated as “Poor” for cooking sausages, producing slightly raw meat after the average cooking time.
+This isn’t the barbie for your sausage sizzle, unless you want to leave a bad taste in your guests’ mouths.

 If you’re looking for a petite electric barbecue for your balcony or for travel, this isn’t it

-"Unfortunately with this barbecue being electric, it's unable to maintain the high temperature needed to cook a roast chicken or barbecue thick sausages when the hood is closed," says Fiona.
+“Unfortunately this barbecue is unable to maintain the high temperature needed to cook a roast chicken or barbecue thick sausages when the hood is closed,” says Fiona.

 Potential food poisoning isn’t the only way it could affect your health: it may drive up your blood pressure because it’s so frustrating to use.